MountKingX/spring-mvc-book/README.md

 7. It is highly recommended to use `Lombok` package, since @Data has a lot of magics such as saving your time for getters and setters
 8. `message.properties` has some form labels which is similar to configuration in the book
 9. Added the sample for `redirectAttributes.addFlashAttribute`
-10. Not successfully to view xml and json Product in Chapter 5
+10. Right now, this project is not successfully to view xml and json Product in Chapter 5
 11. We might need to change `log4j.appender.file.File=` to your local directory to store the log.
-For example, I am using Ubuntu so I set it `/home/kangmin/log4j/webstore-performance.log`
+For example, I am using Ubuntu so I set it as`/home/kangmin/log4j/webstore-performance.log`:
+    ```bash
+    ...
+    # Direct log messages to a log file
+    log4j.appender.file=org.apache.log4j.RollingFileAppender
+    log4j.appender.file.File=/home/kangmin/log4j/webstore-performance.log
+    ...
+    ```
+12. ProcessingTimeLogInterceptor generates more logs than the mvc-book, as a result of using webjars: we store the css/js within this webapp
-12. Added `redirected message` for `PromoCodeInterceptor` when redirecting to products page
+13. Added `redirected message` for `PromoCodeInterceptor` when redirecting to products page
+14. We can use Session and Interceptors to handle Authentication & Authorization, the code is implemented in branch MVC-Session

 ---
 last updated on April 14th, 2020